jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

     (ii) the levels of technical or other qualifications necessary for the carrying out of any specified class or classes of gas work:
   (g) the setting or endorsing of standards, specifications, or requirements relating to or concerning the periodic examination of fittings and gas appliances installed in relocatable buildings or pleasure vessels, or both, and the issue of warrants of gas fitness in respect of such fittings and gas appliances:
   (h) the setting or endorsing of standards, controls, or requirements for the whole or any part of any tree or vegetation to prevent the interruption of the gas supply system.
-(2) The Secretary may from time to time issue an amendment or revocation of any gas code of practice.
+(2) WorkSafe may from time to time issue an amendment or revocation of any gas code of practice.
 (3) Every gas code of practice and every amendment or revocation of a gas code of practice shall show the date on which it was issued.
-(4) The Secretary may issue any code of practice, issued in accordance with the Hazardous Substances and New Organisms Act 1996, as a gas code of practice under this Act.
+(4) WorkSafe may issue any code of practice, issued in accordance with the Hazardous Substances and New Organisms Act 1996, as a gas code of practice under this Act.

 ### 38 Code may incorporate official standards by reference
-(1) The Secretary may include in any gas code of practice a reference to—if that official standard or, as the case may be, that part of that official standard relates to the subject matter of the code.
+(1) WorkSafe may include in any gas code of practice a reference to—if that official standard or, as the case may be, that part of that official standard relates to the subject matter of the code.
   (a) an official standard or a specified part of an official standard; or (b) an official standard or a specified part of an official standard with such additions or variations as are specified in the code—
 (2) On the inclusion, in a code, of a reference to an official standard or part of an official standard, that official standard or, as the case may be, that part of that official standard (as it existed on the date of the inclusion but with such additions or variations (if any) as are specified in the code) shall be deemed to form part of the code.